 2013 Toyota 4Runner Fuel Economy back to top

-That suggests fuel-economy ratings for the 2013 Toyota 4Runner of 17/23/19 mpg city/highway/combined with 2wd and 17/22/19 mpg with 4wd.
+EPA fuel-economy ratings for the 2013 Toyota 4Runner are 17/23/19 mpg city/highway/combined with 2wd and 17/22/19 mpg with 4wd.

 2013 Toyota 4Runner Release Date back to top

-The 2013 Toyota 4Runner should go on sale by autumn 2012.
+The 2013 Toyota 4Runner went on sale in the third quarter of 2012.

 What's next for the 2013 Toyota 4Runner back to top